-The Kelley School provides Academic Coaching (free tutoring) for specific I-Core pre-requisite courses and referrals to academic support for others.
-Details can be found at: http://kelley.iu.edu/Ugrad/Academics/Support/page39064.html.
+The Kelley School provides free academic coaching for specific I-Core pre-requisite courses and referrals to academic support for others.
+Details can be found online.

 Academic Advising

 Information about Kelley Advising can be found online, on the Kelley Student Portal website.